babelsociety/website/content/blog/in-depth-economy/index.md

 Babel makes this fundamental truth more evident and emphasize the beneficial psychology behind gifts.

-Gifts are a marvelous thing, they let us feel cared for, they create a connection, improve our sense of belonging and cause a strong sense of obligation.
+Gifts are a marvelous thing, they let us feel cared for, create a connection, improve our sense of belonging and cause a strong sense of obligation.
 Gifts are deeply rooted in our history and part of every culture.
 This is the same foundation of [Gift economy](https://en.wikipedia.org/wiki/Gift_economy), which however is quite different than what we are presenting.

-It's important to understand that the power of the gift isn't in the given object, but rather on the act itself of doing something for someone else.
+It's important to understand that the power of gift isn't in the given object, but rather on the act itself of doing something for someone else.
 The resulting sense of gratitude, we are sure, will oblige us to contribute back to society as much as we can.

 # Tourism